Mississippi kite: Conservation

-The species was in decline in the mid-1900s, but now has an increasing population and expanding range.
+The species was in-decline in the mid-1900s, but now has an increasing population and expanding range.
 While the Mississippi kite is not an endangered species, it is protected under the Migratory Bird Treaty Act of 1918, which protects the birds, their eggs, and their nests (occupied or empty) from being moved or tampered with without the proper permits.
 This can make the bird a nuisance when it chooses to roost in populated urban spots such as golf courses or schools.
-The birds protect their nests by diving at perceived threats, including humans; however, this occurs in less than 20% of nests.
+Mississippi kites protect their nests by diving at perceived threats, including humans; however, this occurs in less than 20% of nests.
 Staying at least 50 yards from nests is the best way to avoid conflict with the birds.
 If this is not possible, wearing a hat or waving hands in the air should prevent the bird from making contact but will not prevent the diving behavior.